nikhilhere7/nikhilhere7/README.md

 ---

 ## 📬 Connect with Me
-- 💼 [LinkedIn](www.linkedin.com/in/nikhil-mahale-293987271/) → professional updates and networking
+- 💼 [LinkedIn](https://www.linkedin.com/in/nikhil-mahale-293987271)→ professional updates and networking
 - 📧 Email: nikhilmahale456@gmail.com
-- 📂 [Pandas Repo](https://github.com/nikhilhere7/pandas) → Daily progress on learning Pandas from basics.

 ---
 ⭐ Check out my repos and feel free to connect if you’re into **data, analytics, and visualization!**